Who we are

-We use ASML’s facilities, ASML pays our director’s salary and it supports us with an annual contribution of EUR 450,000.
+We use ASML’s facilities, ASML pays our director’s and office manager's salary and it supports us with an annual contribution of EUR 600,000.
 In this way, ASML shows its commitment to the communities in which it operates.

 To emphasize our strong connection to ASML, we have linked our strategy as a foundation to the company's vision and mission.
 This means we focus on educational projects that promote diversity and technology, reflecting ASML's innovative, high-tech business and its multinational workforce.

 Diversity also means we consider different types of disadvantages children may have - some may be in underprivileged communities with little access to education, while others may have special education needs.
 We want to help them improve their chances and give them a better start in life.

 Projects should increase the self-reliance of these groups by developing their talents, either by improving quality education where this is not available, or education that is better aimed at their needs.